 Planet Earth is a complex environment that relies on delicate links and sophisticated relationships between living and non-living elements.
-Classify natural objects and organisms while exploring the interconnectedness and importance of a balanced environment.
-Learn about human impacts and create actions for your school to support positive change.
+This program gives students the opportunity to classify natural objects and organisms while exploring the interconnectedness and importance of a balanced environment.
+Students learn about human impacts and create actions for your school to support positive change.

 This program can be tailored to suit different levels of understanding, from topic introduction through to topic consolidation.

 There are two options for this program.
 The 2hr program includes three activities listed below (selected upon booking).
 The 4hr program includes all five activities.